nus-cs2103-AY2021S2/tp/docs/UserGuide.md

          customer list
          ```

-         The above command would list all the customers in the left column in the GUI.
+         The above command would list all the customers in the left column of the GUI in the sequence that they were added, with the most recent being at the top.

         </details>